How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

 Figure~\ref{fig:evasion_distribution} shows the distribution of 8 evasion technique categories, and Figure~\ref{fig:evasion_detection_heatmap} presents detection rates against each technique.

 \textbf{Results \& Analysis.} Among 6,420 malicious packages, 80.3\% employ no evasion technique at all.
 Among the 19.7\% that do, string obfuscation is most prevalent (541 packages), followed by encoding obfuscation, silent error handling, and hook abuse.
-Despite their rarity, environment detection and anti-analysis are the hardest to detect, with mean detection rates of 39\% and 54\% respectively.
+Despite their rarity, environment detection and anti-analysis are the hardest to detect, with mean detection rates of 39.5\% and 52.7\% respectively.

 \textit{Obfuscation techniques.} String and code structure obfuscation defeat feature-level tools by altering the surface form from which features are computed.
-Attackers rename identifiers with hex-encoded strings such as \textit{\_0x27b98b} and flatten control flow, stripping the statistical signals that SAP\_DT/RF and Cerebro rely on, all three dropping to around 26\% detection.
-Packj\_static remains unaffected at 86\% because it monitors API calls regardless of how identifiers are named.
+Attackers rename identifiers with hex-encoded strings such as \textit{\_0x27b98b} and flatten control flow, stripping the statistical signals that SAP\_DT/RF and Cerebro rely on, all three falling to 26.6\% or below on string obfuscation.
+Packj\_static holds at 86.0\% because it monitors API calls regardless of how identifiers are named.

-\textit{Execution hiding techniques.} Hook abuse executes malicious code through npm lifecycle scripts before any runtime analysis begins, giving detection tools no opportunity to observe the behavior at execution time.
-GuardDog detects this at 86\% through manifest pattern matching, while GENIE drops to 14\% for lacking corresponding CodeQL queries.
-Silent error handling wraps malicious operations in empty \textit{try/catch} blocks and is reliably detected by pattern-based tools because the syntactic pattern is distinctive, though Cerebro at 48\% struggles to separate it from legitimate defensive coding.

-\textit{Anti-detection techniques.} Anti-analysis exhibits the largest detection gap of all categories, from 5\% for SAP\_DT/RF and Cerebro to 100\% for Packj\_static.
+\textit{Anti-analysis techniques.} Anti-analysis exhibits the largest detection gap of all categories, from 5\% for SAP\_DT/RF and Cerebro to 100\% for Packj\_static.
 Attackers use self-modifying \textit{eval} wrappers with integrity checks: if a scanner modifies the payload, the hash changes and the code refuses to execute, defeating any tool that instruments or rewrites code during analysis.
 Packj\_static bypasses this entirely by monitoring system calls at the OS level, never touching the code itself.
-Trace cleanup shows an equally sharp split: SAP variants and GENIE detect below 16\% because evidence is deleted before feature extraction completes, while GuardDog and MalPac-NB both reach 97\% through pattern matching on file deletion APIs.
+Trace cleanup shows an equally sharp split: SAP\_DT/RF and GENIE detect below 10\% because evidence is deleted before feature extraction completes, while GuardDog and MalPac-NB both reach 97\% through pattern matching on file deletion APIs.